 In order to serve the Dordt community holistically, the Hulst Library offers a widely-used collection of DVDs, a leisure reading collection of current titles and award winners, and a collection of board games.
 Many different pieces of equipment such as iPads, digital camcorders, gaming consoles, cameras, and GPS devices can be checked out at the Service Desk.

 The Hulst Library houses three unique collections that deserve special mention.
 The Teaching Resource Center is home to a significant collection of preK-12 curriculum materials and children’s literature that is used by Dordt education majors and many local area teachers.
 The Dordt College Archives and the Dutch Memorial Collection contain items pertaining to Dordt’s history and documents from Dutch immigrants who settled in northwest Iowa.
 The library’s Listening Room has more than 4,000 musical sound recordings to support music majors and those in musical ensembles on campus.

 The staff at the Hulst Library serve the Dordt Community by offering a variety of services, such as delivering requested materials to faculty members’ offices or designing online Course Research Guides for specific classes.
 But, we are probably best known on campus for our free coffee, available during all library open hours.

-We have fun celebrating National Library Week each year by flying paper airplanes in the library, holding an Edible Book contest, and unveiling the poster of a new Dordt Reads celebrity.
+We have fun celebrating National Library Week each year by holding an Edible Book contest, and unveiling the poster of a new Dordt Reads celebrity.

 At the Hulst Library, we hope most of all that our space, collections, and services meet the needs of the Dordt learning community.